With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken a notch up.

 Nd:Yag lasers have always been the gold standard for the treatment of pigmentation in Singapore, and have been in use for over 20 years.
 Since then, 1st generation Nd:Yag lasers have been upgraded to nanosecond lasers and now the Pico PicoSecond laser.

-What is the reason that you choose PicoSecond or NanoSecond laser among pigment lasers?
+What is the reason you should choose PicoSecond or NanoSecond laser among pigment lasers?

 The fractional tip of PICO LASER has a MLA mode handpiece that results in little to no energy drop.
 It allows consistent energy level throughout application.
 When not considering the fractional tip, PICO LASER has lower risk of side effects compared to nanosecond lasers.

 In treating melasma, melanocyte damage is a key issue.
 The picosecond laser has close affinity to the SRT of melanin which prevents the shock waves from escaping the target tissue.
 This causes less damage to melanocytes and less pain during treatment.
-Clear improvement can be seen quickly and what I find particularly satisfying is that the risk of side effects is very low with dermal lesions.
+Clear improvement can be seen quickly and doctors offten find it particularly satisfying that the risk of side effects is very low with dermal lesions.

 The Asian skin is susceptible to PIH at 532nm and the picosecond laser can still cause side effects although the risk is lower than with the nanosecond laser.
-I use particular caution with the fractional tip.
+Thus particular caution is required.

 Indications outside pigmented lesions

-Currently, I use PICO laser in scar, pore and pigment treatments.
 The traditional fractional laser was effective but patients were often averse to the pain and downtime.
-I would say the level of pain with PICO laser is only at about 30% of that with the traditional fractional laser.
+Another advantage off the PICO is that the level of pain is only at about 30% of that with the traditional fractional laser.
+Hence the PICO laser is superior in treating scar, pore and pigment treatments.

 The downtime is also much shorter and patients feel more comfortable during and after the treatment.